alexandria-api/go/README.md

 - ~~Upload~~
 - ~~Retrieval~~
 - ~~Compression~~
-- Verify deployment integrity (Creates necessary project folders)
+- ~~Verify deployment integrity (Creates necessary project folders)~~
+- Add uploads to queue so they can be compressed later
 - Versioning
 - Check if image already exists in storage
 - Tests